A media file associated with a notification.

 - watchOS 3.0+

-The system validates the content of attached files before scheduling the corresponding notification request.
-If an attached file is corrupted, invalid, or of an unsupported file type, the notification request is not scheduled for delivery.
-Once validated, attached files are moved into the attachment data store so that they can be accessed by the appropriate processes.
+The system validates attachments before displaying the associated notification.
+If you attach a file to a local notification request that is corrupted, invalid, or of an unsupported file type, the system doesn't schedule your request.
+For remote notifications, the system validates attachments after your notification service app extension finishes.
+Once validated, attached files are moved into the attachment data store so that they can be accessed by all of the appropriate processes.
 Attachments located inside an app’s bundle are copied instead of moved.

 Supported File Types